codevally/aws-ansible-config/README.md

     apt update && apt install python-minimal

-Regardless of how you install Python2, you also need to add an *ansible_python_interpreter* setting to the entries for these systems in your inventory:
+Regardless of how you install Python 2, you also need to add an *ansible_python_interpreter* setting to the entries for these systems in your inventory:

     ansible_python_interpreter=/usr/bin/python2.7